 (b) NAEP Point per Dollar Spent.
 This variable measures return on investment in terms of academic achievement for the investment in terms of spending per pupil.
 The numerator is the average score on the National Assessment of Education Progress (NAEP) for fourth-grade and eighth-grade reading and math.
 The denominator is the nominal per-pupil spending variable.
 Data on NAEP scores are from spring 2017 and spring 2022, and were collected from the NCES Digest of Education Statistics Tables 222.50, 222.60, 221.40, and 221.60.

 (c) Teacher-to-Non-Teacher Ratio.
 Much of the K–12 public school spending has resulted in more school administrators, not investments in teachers and resources to improve education quality.
-This variable was calculated by dividing the number of teachers by the number of non-teaching staff in each state in fall 2019.
-Data are from the NCES Digest of Education Statistics Table 213.20.
+This variable was calculated by dividing the number of teachers by the number of non-teaching staff in each state in fall 2021.
+Data come from the NCES Digest of Education Statistics Table 213.20.

 State Ranking Calculations